Policies & Procedures

 Policy Administration

 • Course developers will ensure that the required quantity of student learning per credit is the equivalent to a minimum of forty-five hours of coursework over a fifteen-week semester through instructional activities that address and demonstrate student competencies in define learning outcomes.
-Instructional activities should draw upon practices approved by the Vice Chancellor of Academic and Student Affairs.
+Instructional activities should draw upon practices approved by the Vice Chancellor of Academic Affairs.

 • The Registrar posts the policy to the website and includes it in the catalog.